 The Bottom Line

-Fees and expanses can take a big bite out of your investment returns and your ability to accumulate a sufficient amount to achieve your financial goals.
+Fees and expenses can take a big bite out of your investment returns and your ability to accumulate a sufficient amount to achieve your financial goals.
 Investors should understand the expenses listed above and others and take steps to minimize these costs.

 Please contact me with any thoughts or suggestions about anything you’ve read here at The Chicago Financial Planner.
 Don’t miss any future posts, please subscribe via email.
 Please check out our resources page as well.